 Booking Deposits / Payments / Cancellations etc

-We would usually ask for a deposit of $200NZ per guide day to secure a booking.
+We would usually ask for a deposit of $500NZ per guide day to secure a booking.
 All listed prices are current for the year/season indicated, and are in New Zealand Dollars (NZD).
-This deposit is fully refundable (excluding external transaction fees) up until 3 months prior to the booked fishing dates.
+This deposit is fully refundable (excluding externally charged third party transaction fees) up until 3 months prior to the booked fishing dates.
 If cancellation occurs within 1 to 3 months prior to the booked dates than I will happily refund the deposit if I can fill the dates previously booked with other new clients.
 The deposit is non refundable if cancelled within 1 month of the date of the trip.
 Please understand that late cancellations can be a significant burden for a small seasonal business, and that by confirming a booking that I will then likely be turning away other client inquiries for these dates from that point onward.

-South Island Adventure Fly Fishing Inc unfortunately has no control over New Zealands' sometimes highly changeable weather conditions, and although trip cancellations are a rare event, they can occur from time to time if no suitable fishing locations can be found on a booked day.
+'South Island Adventure Fly Fishing Inc' unfortunately has no control over New Zealands' sometimes highly changeable weather conditions, and although trip cancellations are a rare event, they can occur from time to time if no suitable fishing locations can be found on a booked day.
 In the event of the guide cancelling the day then your deposit for that day will be refunded in full.
 We will always look to adapt fishing strategies to suit the conditions at the time of the trip if necessary.
 We also strongly recommend all international visitors to purchase travel insurance, as any trip into the great outdoors always carries an element of uncertainty as to what the day will present.

-Although South Island Adventure Fly Fishing Inc ultimately puts a client’s health and safety at paramount importance, we accepts no liability for any injuries, medical conditions, losses or claims of any nature.
+Although 'South Island Adventure Fly Fishing Inc' ultimately puts a client’s health and safety at paramount importance, we accepts no liability for any injuries, medical conditions, losses or claims of any nature.
 For the clients safety a "health and safety" briefing will occur upon reaching the fishing location for the day to highlight any issues that the client should be aware of, in order to provide the safest time possible out on the water.
 Any health or medical issues that the client feels the guide should know about should be shared prior to the start of the days fishing.

 Packages